 We’ve reached the ‘golden quarter’ – the big peak season for retail, with shoppers flooding the high streets and malls across the country looking for the perfect gifts for their nearest and dearest.
 There’s no denying it: Christmas is always going to be big news for retailers.
 And from Christmas decorations to training up temps, there’s a lot to do in preparation for the run up to December.
 So, how do you make sure your store is ready for the festive rush?

 By September 2018, 39% of retailers were unprepared for the golden quarter of the year (starting in October), and 16% said they were still unsure as to when they were likely to start their preparations!
-To make sure the only jingle you’ll be hearing this year is the sound of the cash register, we’ve gathered our best tips on preparing your store for the run up to Christmas.
+To make sure the only jingle you’ll be hearing this year is the sound of the till, we’ve gathered our best tips on preparing your store for the run up to Christmas.

 - Plan Ahead